ce24resch11001-iith/wrf-playground/installation/README.md

 * Always verify compiler and library compatibility before compilation.
 * Follow the guides in the order presented.
-* Refer to troubleshooting documentation for common installation issues. (common-pitfalls-and-solutions.md)
+* Refer to troubleshooting documentation for common installation issues (common-pitfalls-and-solutions.md).